Sprinkler Irrigation Method

 Disadvantages of Sprinkler Irrigation

-1. Under the windy conditions and high temperatures, the efficiency of water distribution and water application is less.
+1. Under the windy conditions, the efficiency of water distribution and water application is less.

 2. Sometimes the saline water can burn the leaves of the crops.